movestore/movestore.github.io/create_py_app.md

 ### Step 4: Develop the App code locally within the template
 MoveApps Apps can be developed in your usual compiler/editor (e.g. PyCharm).
 The App Python code has to be saved in the file `./app/app.py`.
 MoveApps will call your custom App business logic and will instantiate the class `App`.
-Note that it is possible to add additional `.py` files to `./app/` from which functions can be imported into the main `app.py` file.
+Note that it is possible to add additional `.py` files to `./app/**` from which functions can be imported into the main `app.py` file.
 We provide instructions on [writing Python App code](copilot-python-sdk.md), including information on input files and parameters.

+!\> The class must be named `App` and the file must be named `./app/app.py`, do not alter it.

 ### Step 5: Test your App locally